Swing (dance): Levels

 In West Coast Swing the competitions are divided into sections by level of experience.
 The levels are Newcomer, Novice, Intermediate, Advanced and All-Star.
 There is no official system in the United States to ensure that couples dance at the appropriate level of experience.
-The World Swing Dance Council holds a Registry of all points attained at different levels of competition.
+The World Swing Dance Council holds a registry of all points attained at different levels of competition.

 There is no points system for the majority of Lindy Hop competitions.

 Judging criteria

 Swing dancing falls under the American Rhythm category.
-There are several different categories at competitions depending on what type of dance you do.
+There are several different categories at competitions depending on the type of dance.

-Judging for competition is based on the three "T's" as well as showmanship.
+Judging for competition is based on the three "T's" (Timing, Technique, and Teamwork) as well as showmanship.

 Heats

 Most competition dance floors can only hold about 12 couples dancing at a time.
 If the number of participants is larger than what the floor can hold, the competition will hold qualifying rounds.
-Once they get to 24 couples there will then be the quarterfinal round (2 separate rounds of about 12 each), then the semifinal (1 round of about 12), and finally the final round (1 round, usually 6 or 7 couples).
+Once they get to 24 couples there will then be the quarterfinal round (2 separate rounds of about 12 each), then the semifinal (one round of about 12), and finally the final round (one round, usually six or seven couples).